toji/webgpu-gltf-case-study/index.md

 }
 ```

-In additiona to that you'll likely find that you'll want to keep a transparent black texture for thing like emissive texture defaults and a default normal texture as well:
+In addition to that you'll likely find that you'll want to keep a transparent black texture for thing like emissive texture defaults and a default normal texture as well:

 ```js
 const opaqueWhiteTexture = createSolidColorTexture(1, 1, 1, 1);